-Earthjustice attorney Patti Goldman, who has been working to protect these orcas for more than a decade, explains why the orcas are so special, and how we can help protect orcas by taking down harmful dams and safeguarding salmon — the orcas’ main food source.
+Earthjustice attorney Patti Goldman, who has been working to protect orcas for more than a decade, explains why orcas are so special, and how we can help protect orcas by taking down harmful dams and safeguarding salmon — the orcas’ main food source.

 Why are orcas so special?